hyller/SemVer/README.md

 ## Build from Code

-There are prebuild binaries for windows in folder bin.
+There are released binaries for windows in [SemVer Release](https://github.com/hyller/SemVer/releases).
 You can try to use them directly.

 If you want to build it from code.
 Compile tool is GCC.
 Mingw or Cygwin is needed be installed on windows.